What are Sacrifice Zones?

 Database Instructions Guide

-As explained in the provided resources above, the No More Sacrifice Zone Policy Proposal uses the Environmental Protection Agency’s Environmental Justice Screening and Mapping Tool to determine if a community qualifies as a Sacrifice Zone.
+As explained in the provided resources above, the No More Sacrifice Zone Policy Proposal uses the Environmental Protection Agency’s Environmental Justice Screening and Mapping Tool to determine if a community qualifies as a sacrifice zone.
 More details on this qualification can be found in the “Proposal for New Regulatory Policies in Sacrifice Zones Presentation (English).”
 Further instructions on how to use the EJSCREEN can be found in the “Database Instructions Guide.”
 Please feel free to lookup your community and explore all of the functions of the EJSCREEN.
 For further questions on how to use the EJSCREEN beyond its function for the No More Sacrifice Zones Policy Proposal please use the “help” option on the EJSCREEN mapping web page.

 EPA’s EJSCREEN and Mapping Tool